-At Mastercard, diverse perspectives are a critical component of our business strategy and help to deliver it successfully.
-We embrace and activate all elements of diversity – and we believe that can only happen through a culture of decency built on inclusion.
-We strive to develop a deep understanding of the best ways for Mastercard to increase diverse representation of people at all levels of the company.
-Our numbers give us a mark for where we stand and inform us about where we may need to take action.
-We will continue to put into motion programs and support systems to accomplish this in order to maintain a workplace built on decency and inclusion where everyone can thrive.
+We seek a constant understanding of how we can best increase diverse representation of people at all levels of the company.
+Our numbers show us where we stand and where we may need to take action.
+By continually putting into motion programs and support systems to accomplish this, we maintain a workplace built on decency and inclusion where everyone can thrive.

 Equality is one of the foundational cores of our commitment to building an inclusive, high-performing culture at the company, so we remain dedicated to practices designed to ensure there is equal pay for equal work.

 To support our commitment, we have established a framework for examining pay practices annually with the support of third-party analysis.
 All roles in our organization are reviewed and benchmarked to the external market and we assess compensation decisions for potential pay disparities by gender, among other categories.
 If disparities are found and not explained in an acceptable manner, appropriate responsive action is taken.
 Furthermore, we offer employees multiple channels to raise pay disparity concerns, such as our Ethics Helpline, our Employee Relations team or the Law Department.